Illegal Interview Questions and Female Applicants

 Tips for Female Job Applicants

-Female job applicants should be particularly careful not to expose personal information during the interview process that is not relevant to the job position itself.
-Oftentimes an interviewee may inadvertently offer information during the pre-interview phase to "break the ice" — information that could not be legally requested by the interviewer.
-To further your chances of success during the interview process, it is best to leave personal information out of all discussions, including follow-up discussions by phone or email.
+Female job applicants should be careful not to provide personal information during the interview process that's not relevant to the job.
+Often an interviewee may offer information during the pre-interview phase to "break the ice" that could not be legally requested by the interviewer.

 Get a Legal Case Review